socrata-cookbooks/shared/README.md

 ***Bundler***

-The included `Gemfile` includes gems we commonly add on top of what comes packed with the Chef-DK.
+The included `Gemfile` includes gems we commonly add on top of what comes packed with Chef Workstation/DK.
 It can be imported into a cookbook as follows:

 ```ruby
 # frozen_string_literal: true